Bra Size Calculator guide

 When should I use the Bra Size Calculator?

 Use it when your task matches one of these common needs: Get a quick starting size before checking brand charts.
 Understand the difference between band size and cup difference.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Bra Size Calculator doing with my inputs?

 In plain language: The calculator rounds underbust up to an even band size, subtracts band size from bust size, and maps the difference to an approximate cup label.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 Bra sizing varies by brand, body shape, country, and style.
 Use this as a fitting starting point, not a guaranteed size.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools